golapdk/emoji/README.md

        var emoji = emoji_decode(emoji)

       //emoji_decode function return the normal format result. var emoji = var data = hi this is golap. 😀 😀

+      /////////////////////// use uri encode decode ////////////////////////////

+      //dummy data
+      var data = hi this is golap. 😀 😀

+      //call the encodereview function and pass the parameter. var emoji = encodereview(data)

+      //encodereview function return the utf format result. var emoji = hi%20this%20is%20golap.%20%F0%9F%98%80%20%F0%9F%98%80

+       //call the decodereview function and pass the parameter. var emoji = decodereview(emoji)

+      //decodereview function return the normal format result. var emoji = var data = hi this is golap. 😀 😀